Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Background and Related work

-LLMs have shown outstanding effectiveness in many NLP tasks including binary classification and NER.
 Employing the capabilities of LLMs in ML tasks, specifically within the scope of cybersecurity, offers several possibilities \cite{zhang2023mlcopilot}.
-Two problems that stand out are text classification, which categorizes text according to its cybersecurity content, and NER, which recognizes specific cybersecurity entities in the text, for example, if it describes a vulnerability, which products are affected.
+Two problems that stand out are text classification, which categorizes text according to its relevance to a cybersecurity context, and NER, which recognizes specific cybersecurity entities in the text, for example, if it describes a vulnerability, which products are affected.
+LLMs have shown outstanding effectiveness in many NLP tasks, including binary classification and NER \cite{min2023recent,KOCON2023101861}.